Avocado and mango ceviche

 2 small mangoes (or 1 medium)

-2 tomatoes, seeded and diced
+2 tomatoes, seeded and cut into cubes

 1 small red onion finely chopped

-1 cup corn
+1 cup of corn

 1 cup unsweetened coconut milk or other vegetable milk of choice

-2 chopped spring onions
+2 chopped chives

-1/2 cup freshly squeezed lime juice
+1/2 cup squeezed lime juice

 1/2 cup coarsely chopped fresh coriander

-1 jalapeño pepper, diced
+1 jalapeño pepper, cut into cubes

 Pink salt